marlonvets/DSTI_DevopsProject/README.md

 This application is written on NodeJS and it uses Redis database.
  1. Provided requirements above are satisfied.
- 2. Download the package from the git repo [git repo](https://github.com/marlonvets/DSTI_DevopsProject.git) The app can be deployed in a any of the ways below.
+ 2. Download the package from the git repo [git repo](https://github.com/marlonvets/DSTI_DevopsProject.git)
+ 3. The app can be deployed in a any of the ways below:

  #### 1. Vagrant & Ansible
  a.
 Open a Administrative shell console in the root of the package directory where "vagrantfile" is located and run: